“There is no angry Stoic.”— Donald Robertson, author & philosopher

 Marcus Aurelius practiced the separation of thoughts from external reality.
 This helped him to avoid reacting with anger when people around him acted irrationally.

 When you talk to yourself in the third person, like “Sandy is angry.
 Why is Sandy so angry?”, for example, it reduces your reactivity.
-We call this self-distancing or psychological distancing (in CBT).
-A 2021 study shows this technique to be helpful.

-The … study supports the idea that self-distancing buffers negative affect and anger. — Michel-Kröhler, Kaurin, et al., 2021
+The … study supports the idea that self-distancing buffers negative affect and anger.— Michel-Kröhler, Kaurin, et al., 2021

 The Stoic response to insult is to pause and consider what has happened before anger overpowers your rational thinking.